 Getting certified in your profession is a great idea.
 Many potential employers will look for certifications, and if you don’t have one on your resume, there’s a good chance of being overlooked regardless of your experience.
 Of course, to become certified, you will need to understand what project management is all about.

-Some courses require you to meet particular criteria, such as having a certain amount of experience and academic qualifications before you can become certified.
+Some courses require you to meet particular criteria, such as having a certain amount of experience and academic qualifications before becoming certified.
 All project managers will need a firm grasp of the fundamentals, and here we take a look at what the fundamentals are.

 1. Define the project